Teneroy/preservance_inspection/README.md

 ## Installation and run
 In order to install this project, you should run the command:

 `npm i`

 If you want to start the project, you should run:

 `npm run dev`

+## Tools
+In order to develop this application, those tools were used:
+* WebStorm 2021.2
+* npm 7.5.2

+## Dependencies
+All the necessary dependencies can be found in package.json file